shizonic/dotfiles-46/README.md

 (guilty)

-While customizing your linux desktop may be endlessly fun, it is also endlessly worthless.
+While customizing a linux desktop may be endlessly fun, it is also endlessly worthless.

 The default Emacs light theme is actually perfect.
-"But--" No, you don't need dark-mode-- the entire internet is actually in LIGHT mode, you will blind yourself switching back and forth from a light web browser to a dark text editor, and if you use a "dark-reader" browser extension, the internet breaks.
+"But--" No, we don't need dark-mode-- the entire internet is actually in light mode, and switching back and forth from a light web browser to a dark text editor is blinding; while using a "dark-reader" browser extension, the internet breaks.

 - Left Control and Left Alt are swapped.